geozeke/parser201/docs/intro.md

         # Use lp as desired: add to List, Dictionary, etc.
 ```

-## API Documentation
+## Documentation

-Detailed API information is available by clicking on the `parser201.classes`
+Detailed API information is available by clicking on the
-link.
+[classes link](parser201/classes.html) under Submodules on the left.

 **TL/DR**: Here's an example showing the attributes of a LogParser class
 object: